blockrepublictech/py-demux-eos/readme.md

 We have added the start_block and commit_block callback functions.
 The original javascript Demux library lacked these functions.
-These were added so that you, the programmer using this library, can write all the data for actions you are interested in to a database in a single transaction.
+These were added so that you, the programmer using this library, can write all the data for actions you are interested in to a database in a single database transaction.
 This means if you program crashes or is unexpected closed down part way through a block your database will not end up in a inconstitent state.
 The only way to recover from such an inconsistent state would be replay the entire chain.

-## How do I use it in my programs?
+## How do I use py-demux-eos in my programs?

 Install using pip